drart/adamtindale.com/content/pages/code.rst

 iOS
 ---

+-  `Power-Bean <https://github.com/drart/Power-Bean>`_: an iOS app to control a Lightblue Bean to turn a PowerSwitch Tail II on and off.
 -  `SynAppSender <https://github.com/drart/SynAppSender>`_: an app for collecting real-time responses from synaesthetes
 -  `C4-libpd <https://github.com/drart/C4-libpd>`_: a merge of libpd with C4